KotoLLC/peacenik/README.md

 # Testing

-Koto can be tested as follows:
+Peacenik can be tested as follows:

 1. install minikube
 2. run `minikube addons enable ingress`